Accept a one-click payment with Apple Pay

 ParameterTypeRequiredDescription

-containerstringYesid of the DOM element where the wallet button will be rendered.
+containerstringYesid of the DOM element where the SDK renders the wallet button.

-amountnumberYesAmount to charge, in the currency's minor unit (e.g. CLP without decimals, MXN in cents).
+amountnumberYesAmount to charge, in the currency's minor unit.
+For example, CLP has no decimals and MXN uses cents.

 buttonHeightnumberNoButton height in px.
 Range [40, 100].
 Default 44.